IAmPythagoras/FFXIV-Combat-Simulator/README.md

 pip install ffxiv-combat-simulator@git+https://github.com/IAmPythagoras/FFXIV-Combat-Simulator.git@main

+It is recommend to use pip to install it as a library.

 *Note that you must have git installed : https://git-scm.com/download/win

 You can find the documentation here : https://iampythagoras.github.io/index.html